-Prepping for Your First Goats
+Preparing for Your First Goats

 There are so many different goat raising resources out there.
 Collected here is what I have found most useful.
 Raising goats is a learning process - continued research and dedicated learning is key to keeping happy, healthy goats.
 Hopefully this page here serves as a good place to get you started.
+The Internet is a great place to gather information.
+But it also requires an effort on your part to judge how good that information is.

 Northwest Oregon Goat Conference